eman2017-code/tripPlanner/README.md

 	- If user does not have an account
 		- they will not be able to sign into app.
 Error will pop up if they try and enter information and it is incorrect
 		- the registration form will ask for;
 		1. First Name and Last Name
 		2. Username
 		3. Email address
 		4. Address
 		5. Password
 	- If user does have an account,
 		- They will be asked to sign in with their information
 		1. Username
 		2. Password
 	- They will be brought into the landing page where all the main sections of the website are shown
 	- User can create a trip
 		* User can add other people to the group
 		* User who created the group will be the moderator
 		* User can select destination for group
-		* User can create different lists for groups
-			* ideas
+		* User and all the other members of the group will be able to add to the list
-			* things to do
+			* Things to Do
+			* Itenerary
-			* things to get done etc
+			* Things to potentially get done
-	- There will be sections dictating tasks that are completed, pending to be completed and ideas that anyone in the group can contribute to
+	- User can see their current trips and past trips they have gone on
+	- User can see most asked questions and and see answer (FAQ Form)

 ## STRETCH-GOALS
 	- Subsections can be added to further breakdown 'legs' of the trip